Batunacun2020/XGBoost-SHAP-values/README.md

 # XGBoost-SHAP-values： Prediction of grassland degradation

 ## Background
-This project aims to using argificial intelligence methods to simulating and predicting land use change.
+This project aims to simulating and predicting grassland degradation by using Machine Learning method-XGBoost.
 This project has been published on Geoscientific Model Development, please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discussion
 ## Install
 Please check the install text.